Elizabeth Gilmore Holt

 Elizabeth Gilmore Holt (July 5, 1905 – January 26, 1987) was an American art historian.

 Early life and education

 Elizabeth Basye Gilmore was born in San Francisco, California in 1905, and raised in Madison, Wisconsin; her father Eugene Allen Gilmore was a diplomat and university president.
 She grew up living at the Eugene A. Gilmore House, which was designed by Frank Lloyd Wright in 1908.

 Elizabeth Gilmore was one of the first graduates from the International School Manila, while her father was serving as American vice-governor of the Philippine Islands.
-She attended the University of Wisconsin as an undergraduate (class of 1929), earned a master's degree at Radcliffe College in 1932, and her doctoral degree, with an art history thesis written in German, at the University of Munich in 1934.
+She attended the University of Wisconsin–Madison as an undergraduate (class of 1929), earned a master's degree at Radcliffe College in 1932, and her doctoral degree, with an art history thesis written in German, at the Ludwig-Maximilians-Universität München in 1934.
 She was nominated for an honorary degree by the University of Wisconsin–Madison but died before it could be conferred.